erlisakulla/bdg-django-react-xp3/README.md

 # Overview of Changes from last Sprint:
 * Added entire documentation for backend directory
+* Added a new technology: JSDoc and installation procedure
+* Fixed a bug in the .env.example document which prevented us from running the code properly

 # se-01-team-32
 SE Sprint 01, Team 32